codahale/fast-uuid/README.md

 [SipHash-2-4](https://131002.net/siphash/siphash.pdf) in a
 [fast-key-erasure](https://blog.cr.yp.to/20170723-random.html) CSPRNG.

-For each UUID, it uses SipHash-2-4 to hash the single-byte values `1` through `4`.
+For each UUID, it uses SipHash-2-4 to hash four single-byte values selected for their high Hamming distances from each other.
 The first two results are used to re-key the hash; the second two are used to produce the UUID.

 For UUIDs, a few key properties are desirable: